humdrum-tools/humdrum-tools/README.md

 ```

-Note that repository cannot be downloaded in a very useful format from
+Note that the repository cannot be downloaded in a very useful format
-the ZIP link on the Github website since the included repositories
+from the ZIP link on the Github website since the included repositories
 for each composer will not be included in that ZIP file.
 GitHub may
 allow submodule inclusion in their ZIP downloads in the future.